awsdocs/aws-greengrass-developer-guide/doc_source/set-config.md

 A user\-defined unique identifier for the device being tested\.

 `connectivity.protocol`
 The communication protocol used to communicate with this device\.
-Currently, the only supported value is `ssh`\.
+Currently, the only supported values are `ssh` for physical devices and `docker` for Docker containers\.

 `connectivity.ip`
 The IP address of the device being tested\.
+<a name="connectivity-protocol-ssh-only"></a>This property applies only if `connectivity.protocol` is set to `ssh`\.

+`connectivity.containerId`
+The container ID or name of the Docker container being tested\.
+<a name="connectivity-protocol-docker-only"></a>This property applies only if `connectivity.protocol` is set to `docker`\.

+`connectivity.auth`
+Authentication information for the connection\.
+<a name="connectivity-protocol-ssh-only"></a>This property applies only if `connectivity.protocol` is set to `ssh`\.
 `connectivity.auth.method`
-The authorization method used to access a device over the given connectivity protocol\.
+The authentication method used to access a device over the given connectivity protocol\.
 Supported values are:
 + `pki`
 + `password`
+`connectivity.auth.credentials`
+The credentials used for authentication\.
 `connectivity.auth.credentials.password`
 The password used for signing in to the device being tested\.
-Specify this value only if `connectivity.auth.method` is set to `password`\.
+This value applies only if `connectivity.auth.method` is set to `password`\.
 `connectivity.auth.credentials.privKeyPath`
 The full path to the private key used to sign in to the device under test\.
-Specify this value only if `connectivity.auth.method` is set to `pki`\.
+This value applies only if `connectivity.auth.method` is set to `pki`\.
 `connectivity.auth.credentials.user`
 The user name for signing in to the device being tested\.
 `connectivity.auth.credentials.privKeyPath`
 The full path to the private key used to sign in to the device being tested\.

 `greengrassLocation`
 The location of AWS IoT Greengrass Core software on your devices\.
-This value is only used when you use an existing installation of AWS IoT Greengrass\.
+For physical devices, this value is only used when you use an existing installation of AWS IoT Greengrass\.
 Use this attribute to tell IDT to use the version of the AWS IoT Greengrass Core software installed on your devices\.
+When running tests in a Docker container from Docker image or Dockerfile provided by AWS IoT Greengrass, set this value to `/greengrass`\.

 `kernelConfigLocation`
 \(Optional\) The path to the kernel configuration file\.
 AWS IoT Device Tester uses this file to check if the devices have the required kernel features enabled\.
 If not specified, IDT uses the following paths to search for the kernel configuration file: `/proc/config.gz` and `/boot/config-<kernel-version>`\.
 AWS IoT Device Tester uses the first path it finds\.